GIVESocialMovement/play-json-form/README.md

 Most of these behaviours stem from the fact that `JsObject` has more complex types while `Map[String, String]` doesn't.

+In the future, we might offer a mode to turn off the above behaviours.

 Usage
 ------